Yousefx10/HTML-App-Inventor/project/notes.md

 - Confirm Alert Before Deleting An Kit.

-- Working On Enhancing The Error BAR.
+- Working On Enhancing The Error BAR.[DONE]

 - Showing Only The Related Kit's To The Action Arrow.[DONE]